My Paper

 My Paper (我报 (Wǒ Bào)) was a free, bilingual (English and Chinese) newspaper in Singapore published by the Singapore Press Holdings.

 It was published from Mondays to Fridays, excluding public holidays; and an electronic copy of the print edition is published on the paper's website.
 The newspaper has a daily circulation of 300,000 copies, and is distributed in the morning at MRT stations, bus interchanges, office buildings and selected residential areas in Singapore.

 My Paper was a compact-sized, full-colour newspaper, that featured two "front" pages.
 It was divided equally into both English-language and Chinese-language sections with the pages of the English-language side of the paper reading from left to right (as would an English-language book); while the pages of the Chinese-language on the opposite side of the paper reads from right to left (as would a Chinese-language book).
 Instead of a mirror translation of articles, each piece of news or commentary in My Paper was presented in one language only.

 History

 My Paper was first published on 1 June 2006 and was the first free Chinese-language newspaper in Singapore.
 It started with a daily circulation of 100,000 copies and was initially published from Tuesdays to Saturdays.
 On 8 January 2008, My Paper was relaunched as the first full-fledged bilingual newspaper in Singapore.

-On 17 October 2016, Singapore Press Holdings announced a cut 10% of staff, along that My Paper and The New Paper (TNP) would merge to form a revamped TNP that would be distributed free from 1 December 2016.
-On 30 November 2016, it has been confirmed that TNP will officially merge with My Paper to form a free newspaper from 1 December 2016 onwards.
+On 17 October 2016, Singapore Press Holdings announced a cut of 10% of staff and that My Paper and The New Paper (TNP) would merge to form a revamped TNP that would be distributed free from 1 December 2016.